Content marking is essential to any business’s strategy to acquire new customers and build authority for the brand.

 - Other places where potential clients may be interacting with the brand.

-Ideally, these contacts should be available via an email list or CMS for follow-up contact.
-That way, you can send content that maintains brand awareness and loyalty.
+These contacts should be available via an email list or CMS for follow-up contact.
+That way, they can send content that maintains brand awareness and loyalty to their clients.

 One option is to send an email once the engagement has ended.

 This can be to thank them for their business, ask for a review, and prompt them to follow your client on social media.
 Then, you can run a continuous email campaign of legal tips, events, promotions, and more.